 Provided all of the previous steps were carried out correctly, this will launch the setup assistant.

 Here, you’ll find what looks like a login page asking for a Client ID and Client Secret.
 You’ll need Proposify to generate that for you.
-You can do that by clicking the link labeled here:
+You can do that by selecting the link labeled here:

 This is going to ask you for a redirect URL, which is found on the Salesforce page.
 Return to the Salesforce tab and find the redirect URL link found just above the client ID and client secret: